 The importance of magnesium in the body

-Before we delve into foods that are rich in magnesium, it is important to understand why this mineral is essential for our health.
+Before we delve into foods rich in magnesium, it's important to understand why this mineral is essential for our health.
 Magnesium is involved in:

-1. Bone health : About 60% of the magnesium in the body is found in the bones.
-It helps maintain their strength and works together with calcium and vitamin D to improve bone density and prevent problems such as osteoporosis.
+- Bone Health : Approximately 60% of the body's magnesium is found in bones.
+It helps maintain bone strength and works with calcium and vitamin D to improve bone density and prevent problems like osteoporosis.

-3. Muscle function : This mineral is involved in muscle contraction and relaxation, making it an essential nutrient for athletes and people with frequent muscle cramps.
+- Muscle function : This mineral is involved in muscle contraction and relaxation, making it a key nutrient for athletes and people with frequent muscle cramps.

-5. Cardiovascular health : Magnesium helps maintain a stable heart rhythm, regulates blood pressure and prevents heart disease.
+- Cardiovascular health : Magnesium helps maintain a stable heart rate, regulates blood pressure and prevents heart disease.

 Foods rich in magnesium